gsdlab/ClaferMooVisualizer/README.md

 * [Michał Antkiewicz](http://gsd.uwaterloo.ca/mantkiew), Research Engineer.
 Requirements, development, architecture, testing, technology transfer.
 * Neil Vincent Redman, co-op student Jan-Apr 2013.
 Many improvements.

-Getting Clafer Tools
+Getting Binaries
 --------------------

 Binary distributions of the release 0.3.6 of Clafer Tools for Windows, Mac, and Linux, can be downloaded from [Clafer Tools - Binary Distributions](http://http://gsd.uwaterloo.ca/clafer-tools-binary-distributions).
-Clafer Wiki requires Haskell Platform and MinGW to run on Windows.

-In case these binaries do not work on your particular machine configuration, the tools can be built from source code, as described below.
+There you can get binaries for `Clafer Compiler` and the `ClaferChocoIG` backend.

 Installation and running
 --------------------